Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Phase shifts and a generalised spider theorem

-\end{theorem} \begin{proof} If neither $\delta$ nor $\delta^\dag$ occurs in $f$, then result is trivial.
-Otherwise, all points $\psi$ occurring in $f$ may be lifted to $\Lambda(\psi)$; by virtue of Proposition \ref{phases-flow around}, these commute freely with the observable structure, hence can all be collected together.
-The result now follows by applying Theorem \ref{thm:spider}. \end{proof}

-Theorem~\ref{thm:gen-spider} is a strict generalisation of Theorem~\ref{thm:spider}: diagrams with equal numbers of inputs and outputs are equal whenever the product of points occurring in them is equal.
-The theorem gives a specific normal form to which this entire class of diagrams is equal; this justifies the use of a single simplified diagram to represent the whole class: the \emph{decorated spider}.
+\begin{proof} If neither $\delta$ nor $\delta^\dag$ occurs in $f$, then result is trivial.
+Otherwise, all points $\psi_i$ occurring in $f$ may be lifted to $\Lambda(\psi_i)$; by virtue of Proposition~\ref{phases-flow around}, these commute freely with the observable structure, hence can all be collected together.
+The result now follows by applying Theorem~\ref{thm:spider}. \end{proof} Theorem~\ref{thm:gen-spider} is a strict generalisation of Theorem~\ref{thm:spider}: diagrams with equal numbers of inputs $n$ and outputs $m$ are equal whenever the product of points occurring in them is also equal.
+The theorem gives a specific normal form to which this entire class of diagrams is equal; we also have corresponding \emph{decorated spider} rules.

-In graphical terms, Theorem \ref{thm:gen-spider} allows arbitrary diagrams constructed from the same observable structure to `fuse' together provided we `multiply decorations'.
-Otherwise put, `decorated spiders' admit the following composition rule: